fernando-mc/redmondpython.com/content/lectures/onboarding.md

   >>> 3 * 4
   >>> 10 / 2
   ```
-  This is how easy it is to interact with the interpreter.
-This also introduces you to some basic math operations available to you in Python like addition, subtraction, etc. We'll expand on this later.
+  Awesome!
+This is how easy it is to write and execute Python.
+This also introduces you to some basic math operations available to you in Python like addition, subtraction, etc. We'll expand on those later.

   Now try these:
   ```py